-What are the funds being used for?
+What are the funds used for?

 How are the recipients selected?

 The recipients of our donations are so very grateful and have expressed their thanks in photos and emails.
-View our ‘Thanks and Photos’ page If you’d like to see how they love Canadians.
+View our Thanks and Photos page if you’d like to see how they love Canadians.

-What businesses and albergues has CCoP supported?
+What albergues has CCoP supported?

 How much should I donate?

 A typical day on the Camino generally costs about 35€ or $50 Canadian.
 Donate “A Day on the Camino” or a few days, or as much as you wish!
 As a volunteer organization our costs are minimal and we are able to donate every dollar received to support Camino businesses.

 Will I get any recognition of my donation?